Reaching the intrinsic performance limits of superconducting nanowire single-photon detectors up to 0.1 mm wide

 The primary source of low $I_{\mathrm{sw}}/I_{\mathrm{d}}$ ratios is generally considered to be current pileup at the device edges.
 Current crowding lowers the energy barrier for vortex entry at the device boundaries, and consequently increases the dark count rate.
 While current crowding in SNSPDs is often associated with sharp bends or corners in meander structures~\cite{clem2011geometry}, a simple straight superconducting wire also exhibits a nonuniform current distribution across its width, with current density lowest in the middle and peaked near the edges.
-The mechanism of this edge current crowding is two-fold: First, real devices inevitably have lithographic defects along the edge of the strip, which lead to geometrical current crowding.
-Second, the Meissner effect causes a non-uniform flow of sheet current density $J(x)$ across the strip width $x$, with $J(x)$ being lowest at the center and maximum at the edges.
-This intrinsic non-uniformity increases with the width of the strip $w$~\cite{haneishi2024evaluation} and is generally seen as the fundamental barrier that prevents the development of SNSPDs with strip widths approaching the scale of the magnetic Pearl length $\Lambda$~\cite{pearl1964current}, typically on the order of 100's of $\mu$m in thin-film SNSPD materials~\cite{haneishi2024evaluation,zhang2016characteristics}.
+The mechanism of this edge current crowding is two-fold: First, real devices inevitably have lithographic defects along the edge of the wire, which lead to geometrical current crowding.
+Second, the Meissner effect causes a non-uniform flow of sheet current density $J(x)$ across the wire width, with $J(x)$ being lowest at the center and maximum at the edges.
+This current non-uniformity increases with the width of the wire $w$~\cite{haneishi2024evaluation} and is generally seen as the fundamental barrier that prevents the development of SNSPDs with wire widths approaching the scale of the magnetic Pearl length $\Lambda$~\cite{pearl1964current}, typically on the order of 100's of $\mu$m in thin-film SNSPD materials~\cite{haneishi2024evaluation,zhang2016characteristics}.
 Numerous strategies aimed at reducing the contribution of current crowding have been implemented~\cite{baghdadi2021enhancing,yabuno2023superconducting,strohauer2025current,yabuno2025two}, yielding significant performance gains over the years.
 However, never has there been a clear indicator that the detectors have reached their intrinsic limit, characterized by the onset of dark counts due to unbinding of vortex-antivortex (VAV) pairs~\cite{halperin1979resistive}.
 For a given material, this limit is fundamental---it depends only on temperature and superconducting properties of the superconducting film.